-We are currently providing ribbon cuttings outdoors with limited in-person attendance and streaming the event live on the chamber’s Facebook page.
-Masks are required.
+We are currently providing ribbon cuttings outdoors with the option to stream the event live on the chamber’s Facebook page.
+Masks are encouraged.

 One of the most exciting events for a business is celebrating an important milestone.
 The chamber would be delighted to help you celebrate.
 To benefit from a chamber ribbon cutting, your business must be a current investor at the Principal level or above (become a chamber investor, join/invest here) and have one of the following occur in the last twelve months: